MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 :::image type="content" source="media/developer-introduction/select-user-assigned-identity.png" alt-text="Screenshot showing a user-assigned identity being selected in the portal.":::

-6. The identity will be associated with the resource, and the list will update.
+6. The identity is associated with the resource, and the list will update.

 :::image type="content" source="media/developer-introduction/user-assigned-identity-added-to-resource.png" alt-text="Screenshot showing a user-assigned identity has been associated with the Azure resource in the portal.":::